hartmantis/casserole/README.md

 Name of the cluster of which the node is a member

-    default["cassandra"]["data_bag"] = "cassandra_clusters"
+    default["cassandra"]["data_bag"] = nil

-The data bag to check for further info about a named multi-node cluster
+Cluster information can be obtained from a central data bag instead of node attributes if a data bag name is set.

     default["cassandra"]["node_id"] = node["fqdn"]

-The name the node is identified by in the cluster's data bag item's nodes hash
+The unique name the node is identified by in the cluster's data bag item

     default["cassandra"]["listen_address"] = node["ipaddress"]